SpicePayne/devops-group18/Use Cases/Use_Case_All_Capital_City_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view the top N most populated capital cities in the world so that I can easily identify and compare the largest global administrative centers.
+As a Data Analyst, I want to view the top N most populated capital cities in the world so that I can easily identify and compare the largest global administrative centers for the organization.

 **Scope**
 World Population Reporting System